3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 .. image:: pictures/Tadbit_for_IMP_fransua_38_0.png

-One important aspect is to identfy whether the set of models has a good correlation with the input HiC data.
-This can be done with a single function that affects the models.
+It is important to verify whether the set of selected models (usually the top 20%, based on their IMP objective function value) has a good correlation with the input Hi-C data.
+High correlation values mean that the select set of 3D models represent well the input experimental data.
+The correlation is calculated with the following function:

-*****
-    WE NEED TO SEE EXACTLY HOW YOU CALCULATE THE CC...
-THE TWO PLOTS DO NOT SEEM THAT DIFFERENT FOR SUCH POOR CC (0.50) WHAT DO YOU DO WITH THE WHITE (I GUESS MISSING PARTICLES)?
-DO YOU USE THEM TO CALCULATE THE CC?
-    YOU CALCULATE THE CC FROM THE COUNT DATA?
-THE Z-SCORES?
-WHAT EXACTLY?
-*****

 ::

-    # Calculate the correlation coefficient between the selected models and the original HiC matrix
+    # Calculate the correlation coefficient between the selected models and the original Hi-C matrix
     models.correlate_with_real_data(models=range(50), plot=True, cutoff=300)

 .. image:: pictures/Tadbit_for_IMP_fransua_40_0.png